Biden, Bernie drop the gloves in foreign policy fight

 “In regard to your comment about Grover Cleveland and pickled herring, I add, even God was imperfect.
 He made the seed too big in the avocado!
 (I stole that one from George Burns.)
 All Republicans did not go ape when Trump pulled out of Syria.
 Yes, a lot of them did, but I didn't see that much bother about it.
 I thought Trump's comments about there being other ways to be supportive than American troops being kept in war zones in the Middle East went over pretty well, at least it did with me.
 I do enjoy your reporting, and I do believe you do your best to show all sides and report rather than give your opinion.” – Karen Smith, Bear Lake, Utah

 [Ed. note: I had never heard the one about the avocado!
 I love it, Ms. Smith!
 Plus, have you ever seen a platypus?
-And quite so: the GOP wasn’t completely united in its opposition to Trump on Syria, but I was a loud enough roar to get him to adjust his trajectory.
+And quite so: the GOP wasn’t completely united in its opposition to Trump on Syria, but it was a loud enough roar to get him to adjust his trajectory.
 Thanks for reading, your kind words and taking the time to write.]

 “I’m not sure exactly how to view your response to George Fuller on [Monday] referencing Grover Cleveland.
 If you are demeaning Cleveland’s appreciation of pickled herring, I would like to inform you that my tradition of welcoming the New Year could be no better without martoonis, dry roast cashews and pickled herring on club crackers.” – John Hermeling, Centralia, Ill.